-The Service Employees International Union ("SEIU"), 1313 L Street, N.W., Washington D.C., 20005, record holder of 89 shares of common stock of Boston Properties, has given formal notice that it will introduce the following resolution at the forthcoming annual meeting and has furnished the following statements in support of their proposal: RESOLVED: "The shareholders of Boston Properties, Inc. (the "Company") request the Board of Directors to redeem the shareholder rights issued in June, 1997 unless such issuance is approved by the affirmative vote of the outstanding shareholders, to be held as soon as is practicable."
+The Service Employees International Union ("SEIU"), 1313 L Street, N.W., Washington D.C., 20005, record holder of 89 shares of common stock of Boston Properties, has given formal notice that it will introduce the following resolution at the forthcoming annual meeting and has furnished the following statements in support of their proposal:

+RESOLVED: "The shareholders of Boston Properties, Inc. request the Board of Directors redeem the shareholder rights issued in June 1997 unless such issuance is approved by the affirmative vote of the outstanding shareholders, to be held as soon as is practicable."

-SUPPORTING STATEMENT: "In June 1997, the Board of Directors of Boston Properties, Inc. issued, without shareholder approval, certain shareholder rights pursuant to a Shareholder Rights Plan.
-These rights are a type of antitakeover device, commonly referred to as a "poison pill,' which injure shareholders by reducing management accountability and adversely affecting shareholder value.
+SUPPORTING STATEMENT: "On June 16, 1997, the Board of Directors of Boston Properties, Inc. issued, without shareholder approval, certain shareholder rights pursuant to a Shareholder Rights Plan.
+These rights are a type of anti-takeover device, commonly referred to as a 'poison pill,' which injure shareholders by reducing management accountability and adversely affecting shareholder value.

 While management and the Board of Directors should have the appropriate tools to ensure that all shareholders benefit from any proposal to acquire the Company, the future possibility of takeover does not justify the unilateral imposition of a poison pill.
-As Nell Minow and Robert Monks note in their book Power and Accountability, poison pills "amount to major de facto shifts of voting rights away from shareholders to management, on matters pertaining to the sale of the corporation.
+As Nell Minow and Robert Monks note in their book Power and Accountability, poison pills 'amount to major de facto shifts of voting rights away from shareholders to management, on matters pertaining to the sale of the corporation.
 They give target boards of directors absolute veto power over any proposed business combination, no matter how beneficial it might be for the shareholders.'

 Rights plans like ours have become increasingly unpopular in recent years.
-Last year, a majority of shareholders at Quaker Oats, Anheuser-Busch, Baxter International, Electronic Data Systems, Mattel and Southwest Airlines among others, voted in favor of proposals asking management to redeem or repeal poison pills.
-In addition, the Council of Institutional Investors--an organization of large corporate and public pension plans--calls for shareholder approval of all poison pills in its Shareholder Bill of Rights.
+Last year, a majority of shareholders at Boston Properties, Airborne, Burlington Northern Santa Fe, Maytag, Pitney Bowes, Inc., and McDermott International, Inc. among others, voted in favor of proposals asking management to redeem or repeal poison pills.
+In addition, the Council of Institutional Investors-an organization of large corporate and public pension plans-calls for shareholder approval of all poison pills in its Shareholder Bill of Rights.